Online Stochastic Matching: A Polytope Perspective: Introduction.

-\section{Introduction}
+\section{Introduction.}

 Stochastic dynamic matching problems, in which items arrive at random instants to be matched with other items, have recently attracted much attention in the stochastic-modeling community.
 These challenging control problems are highly relevant in many applications, including supply-chain management, pairwise kidney exchange programs, and online marketplaces.
 In pairwise kidney exchange programs for example, each item represents a donor-receiver pair, and two pairs can be matched if the donor of each pair is compatible with the receiver of the other pair.
-In online marketplaces, items are typically divided into two categories, called demand and supply, and the goal is to maximize a certain long-term performance criteria by appropriately matching demand items with supply items.
+In online marketplaces, items are typically divided into two categories, called demand and supply, and the goal is to maximize a certain long-term performance criterion by appropriately matching demand items with supply items.

 In this paper, we consider the following dynamic matching problem\footnote{Detailed definitions of the concepts discussed here will be given in \Cref{subsec:model}.}.
 Items of different classes arrive according to independent Poisson processes.
 Compatibility constraints between items are described by a simple graph on their classes, such that two items can be matched if their classes are neighbors in the graph.
-Unmatched items are stored in the queue of their class, and the matching policy decides which matches are performed and when.
+Unmatched items are stored in the queue of their class, and a matching policy decides which matches are performed and when.
 All in all, a stochastic matching model is described by a triplet $(G, \lambda, \Phi)$, where $G = (\V, \E)$ is the compatibility graph, $\lambda = (\lambda_1, \lambda_2, \ldots, \lambda_n)$ is the vector of per-class arrival rates, and $\Phi$ is the matching policy.
+Assuming stability, i.e. existence of a steady-state behavior, the matching-rate vector, denoted by~$\mu$, represents the average rates at which each type of match is performed.
 In \Cref{fig:illustration} for instance, there are four item classes numbered from~1 to~4; classes~2 and~3 are compatible with all classes, while classes~1 and~4 are compatible only with classes~2 and~3.

 \queueheight{1} \queuewidth{.4}

 [2]{

 }